xsitemanage/3rd-party-examples/README.md

 You are not expected to send property `queryStringParameters` or `body` within the request body.

 A note on JSON schema format: The schema of an object can include property `additionalProperties`.
 If not set or set to `true`, object properties that have not been defined are allowed.
 This means new properties can be added to the API without prior warning.
 If set to `false` this is not possible.
+Also new properties can be added to the API response without prior warning.

 ### GET https://api.xsitemanage.com/ext/0/site/sites?nextToken={nextToken}&maxPageSize={maxPageSize}